Hesiod: Life

 In spite of Hesiod's complaints about poverty, life on his father's farm could not have been too uncomfortable if Works and Days is anything to judge by, since he describes the routines of prosperous yeomanry rather than peasants.
 His farmer employs a friend (Works and Days 370) as well as servants (502, 573, 597, 608, 766), an energetic and responsible ploughman of mature years (469 ff.), a slave boy to cover the seed (441–6), a female servant to keep house (405, 602) and working teams of oxen and mules (405, 607f.).
 One modern scholar surmises that Hesiod may have learned about world geography, especially the catalogue of rivers in Theogony (337–45), listening to his father's accounts of his own sea voyages as a merchant.
 The father probably spoke in the Aeolian dialect of Cyme but Hesiod probably grew up speaking the local Boeotian, belonging to the same dialect group.
-However, while his poetry features some Aeolisms there are no words that are certainly Boeotian.
+However whilst his poetry features some Aeolisms there are no words that are certainly Boeotian.
 His basic language was the main literary dialect of the time, Homer's Ionian.

-It is probable that Hesiod wrote his poems down, or dictated them, rather than passed them on orally, as rhapsodes did—otherwise the pronounced personality that now emerges from the poems would surely have been diluted through oral transmission from one rhapsode to another.
+It is probable that Hesiod wrote his poems down, or dictated them, rather than passing them on orally, as rhapsodes did—otherwise: the pronounced personality that now emerges from the poems would surely have been diluted through oral transmission from one rhapsode to another.
 Pausanias asserted that Boeotians showed him an old tablet made of lead on which the Works were engraved.
 If he did write or dictate, it was perhaps as an aid to memory or because he lacked confidence in his ability to produce poems extempore, as trained rhapsodes could do.
-It certainly wasn't in a quest for immortal fame since poets in his era had probably no such notions for themselves.
-However, some scholars suspect the presence of large-scale changes in the text and attribute this to oral transmission.
+It certainly was not in a quest for immortal fame since poets in his era had probably no such notions for themselves.
+However some scholars suspect the presence of large-scale changes in the text and attribute it to oral transmission.
 Possibly he composed his verses during idle times on the farm, in the spring before the May harvest or the dead of winter.

 The personality behind the poems is unsuited to the kind of "aristocratic withdrawal" typical of a rhapsode but is instead "argumentative, suspicious, ironically humorous, frugal, fond of proverbs, wary of women."
 He was in fact a "misogynist" of the same calibre as the later poet Semonides.
 He resembles Solon in his preoccupation with issues of good versus evil and "how a just and all-powerful god can allow the unjust to flourish in this life".
-He recalls Aristophanes in his rejection of the idealised hero of epic literature in favour of an idealised view of the farmer.
-Yet the fact that he could eulogise kings in Theogony (80 ff., 430, 434) and denounce them as corrupt in Works and Days suggests that he could resemble whichever audience he composed for.
+He recalls Aristophanes in his rejection of the idealised hero of epic literature in favour of an idealized view of the farmer.
+Yet the fact that he could eulogize kings in Theogony (80 ff., 430, 434) and denounce them as corrupt in Works and Days suggests that he could resemble whichever audience he composed for.